*Last updated on March 2, 2019*

 In the pic below, note that the small black box on the top right corner belongs to the stainless frame P228.

-Not shown, but whenever you see a red box, it's a Certified Pre-Owned (CPO) box.
+Not shown, but whenever you see a red box that is not like #1 in the pic below, it's a Certified Pre-Owned (CPO) box.
 However, not all CPO SIGs come in the red box.
 They sometimes come in the black or gray or blue cases.
 However, you can still tell it's a CPO, by looking at the box label, if it's still there.
 The label for the Item Number of a CPO SIG will always start with UD.
 Sometimes sellers will tell you the gun is new and original, but the "UD" on the label will tell you the story.

 Early mags, German made (JK through pre-ban KE):